daniel-ferguson/coauthors/README.md

 A (ridiculously overengineered) git subcommand for managing co-authored-by commit trailer for pairing.
 It may eat your git config

+**WARNING - incomplete and subject to regular breaking changes**

+*Everything will probably break/change as I get a better understanding of what a good workflow around applying Co-authored-by trailers looks like.*

 ## Requirements

 * A recent version of rustc and cargo (tested on 1.28.0 stable)